SmithEcophysLab/biol6301_writing_spring2024/nick_notes/nick_writing_notes.md

 Recent developments have produced reliable formulas to simulate optimal downregulation of photosynthetic capacity under elevated CO2 that can be introduced to ESMs without increasing parametric uncertainty.

+### step 3
+SKIPPING AND INTEGRATING INTO EXERCISE 3.2